Budapest To The Black Sea 2021 Riviera Travel River Cruise

 - Return flights from the UK - regional airports are available but may carry a supplement

-- 14 Nights on board MS William Wordsworth, MS Thomas Hardy, MS Robert Burns
+- 14 Nights on board MS Robert Burns, MS Thomas Hardy or MS William Wordsworth

-- All Meals on board from dinner on your day of arrival until breakfast on your final day.
-Including Welcome Cocktails & Dinner & Captains Dinner
+- All meals on board, including Welcome Cocktails & Dinner & Captains Dinner

 - 5 Star service from English-speaking crew & knowledgeable local guides

 - Complimentary WIFI on board